SpellarBot/FirstBlog/assets/lib/jquery_lazyload/CONTRIBUTING.md

 ## Follow the existing coding standards

-When contributing to open source project it is polite to follow the original authors coding standars.
+When contributing to open source project it is polite to follow the original authors coding standard.
 They might be different than yours.
 It is not a holy war.
 Just follow then original.

 ```javascript
 var snake_case = "something";